 Ideal Landing Spot- Houston Texans

-Tyjae Spears will not be the lead back on whichever team he goes to but pairing him with a more bruising early downs back such as Dameon Pierce would make for a solid duo.
+Tyjae Spears will not be the lead back on whichever team he goes to but pairing him with a more bruising early down back such as Dameon Pierce would make for a solid duo.
 The Texans figure to use their first two picks on a franchise quarterback and an elite receiver.
-If they choose to use their round 4 pick on a running back, Spears could be the ideal selection to compliment Pierce and add a different skill to this offense.
+If they choose to use their round 4 pick on a running back, Spears could be the ideal selection to compliment Pierce and add a different skill to this offence.

 Spears won’t have league-winning upside in this scenario but should be a reliable flex option.
-In the event of an injury to Pierce however, Spears could be thrust into a three-down role and would then have Alvin Kamara-level upside….
+In the event of an injury to Pierce, however, Spears could be thrust into a three-down role and would then have Alvin Kamara-level upside….
 Well, Alvin Kamara light anyways.